xing-yuan-zhang/binderdesign_cuilab/README.md

-# binderdesign_cuilab
+# Generative protein binder design and structural screening framework

-`binderdesign_cuilab` is a package for de novo protein binder design and large-scale screening, combining generative modeling (RFdiffusion), sequence design (ProteinMPNN), structure prediction (AlphaFold2/3), and physics-based evaluation (Rosetta).
+This repository contains `binderdesign_cuilab`, which is an internal package for de novo protein binder design and large-scale screening, combining generative modeling (RFdiffusion), sequence design (ProteinMPNN), structure prediction (AlphaFold), and physics-based evaluation (Rosetta).

-This repository is a part of ongoing research efforts in ADC design and molecular modeling of tissue transglutaminase 2 (TG2) family and transducer of cdc42-dependent actin assembly (Toca) family in the [Cui Lab](https://cuilab.stanford.edu/research), Stanford University.
+This repository is a part of ongoing research efforts in ADC design and molecular modeling in the [Cui Lab](https://cuilab.stanford.edu/research), Stanford University.

 ![Workflow scheme](assets/scheme.png)